-In this article King of Swords Symbols, I refer to the King of Swords card from the Rider Waite Tarot deck, also known as the Waite-Smith, or Rider-Waite-Smith, or Rider tarot deck.
+In this article King of Swords Symbols, I refer to the King of Swords card from the Rider Waite deck, also known as the Waite-Smith, or Rider-Waite-Smith, or Rider tarot deck.
 The Thoth Tarot deck name for this card is Prince of Swords, esoteric name is The Chariot of the Winds.

 The symbolism found on this card is primarily drawn from mythology, aeromancy, astrology and western occultism.